-Copy Copy the selected element.

-Insert Insert a copied element.
-The "Insert Position" specifies

-• "after" the selected element

-• "before" the selected element

-• "exchange" the selected element with the copied
+Сору Copy the selected element.
+2 Insert Insert a copied element.
+The "Insert Position" specifies where the copied element will be positioned.
+Insert Position Controls where a copied element will be inserted: "after" the selected element "before" the selected element "exchange" the selected element with the copied one